Poorly-optimized call queues mean extended hold times, decreased agent productivity, and a negative customer experience.

 Because nearly 60% of consumers say waiting for extended periods of time to get the help they need is the number-one cause of a bad customer service interaction.

 But what is a call queue, and how can you provide callers with the assistance they need quickly, but without sacrificing quality?

-- How Does a Call Queue Work?
+- Call Queue Management

-- What Causes Long Call Queues?
+- Causes of Long Queues

-- How To Improve Call Queue Management: Top Tips and Tricks
+- How to Improve Call Queue Management

 A call queue is a business phone system feature that directs inbound callers into a virtual line (queue) based on pre-established criteria, placing them on hold until the ideal agent to assist them becomes available.

 It’s almost exactly like standing in a line while waiting for assistance, entry, or for your number to be called.
 But with proper queue management strategies, a virtual queue can be a much less frustrating experience for customers and agents than a physical one.

 The purpose of a call queue is to cut down on hold time, call transfers, and the number of phone calls/amount of talk time needed to resolve an issue.
 Call queues accomplish this by evaluating information from caller Interactive Voice Response (IVR) input, following preset call routing rules, and by providing helpful information while customers wait for an available agent.

 The image below outlines the basic call queue process.